AlchimisteDuCode/IDEA9103_zilu0601_Individual-work-final/README.md

 ---

 ## Changes Made to Group Code
-- I **only changed the background** to better suit the winter night theme.
+- I only changed the background to better suit the winter night theme.
-- All elements (snowflakes, stars, fruits) were added as **separate animation layers**.
+- All elements (snowflakes, stars, fruits) were added as separate animation layers.
-- Code is fully **modular** using cleanly separated custom classes.
+- Code is fully modular using cleanly separated custom classes.

 ---

 ##  Use of AI Assistance

-To support my development process, I used **ChatGPT** as a problem-solving assistant:
+To ensure the quality and functionality of my code, I used ChatGPT as a support tool throughout the project.

-- Debugging hard-to-find animation issues
-- Clarifying `lerp()`, `map()`, and Perlin noise usage
-- Improving code readability and annotation

-All core logic and creative work are my own — AI was used for clarification, troubleshooting, and iteration.
+I consulted it to help debug errors I couldn’t solve on my own, refine specific animation logic, and improve the clarity of my code comments.
+All creative decisions, core logic, and final implementation were developed by me.

+The AI served as a coding assistant, helping me understand grammar, troubleshoot issues, and ensure readability.

 ---